Tackling climate change

 Role of the financial system

-Just 100 companies are responsible for over 70 per cent of global emissions.
+Just 57 companies are linked to 80 per cent of global emissions.
 Along with their investors, they could hold the key to tackling climate change.

 The world’s three largest asset managers have a combined £300 billion invested in fossil fuels – including money from private savings and pensions.

-In the five years since the Paris Agreement, the world’s 60 largest banks have financed fossil fuels to the tune of US$3.8 trillion.
+Since the Paris Agreement was signed in 2015, the world’s 60 largest banks have financed fossil fuels to the tune of US$7 trillion.

 The value of global financial assets at risk from climate change has been estimated at between US$2.5 trillion and US$4.2 trillion.